Healthdirect Free Australian health advice you can count on.

 Key facts

-• If your toenail is infected it may look thickened, crumbly and discoloured and the nail may be destroyed if the infection is not treated.
+• Your nail may be destroyed if the infection is not treated.

-• You can prevent fungal toenail infections by keeping your feet clean and dry, wearing shoes that allow air flow and not walking barefoot in public pools and showers.
+• You can prevent fungal toenail infections by keeping your feet clean and dry, wear shoes with air flow and do not walk barefoot in public pools and showers.

 • Paronychia is an infection of the skin next to your nail, usually caused by bacteria, with pain, redness and pus.